MMF (NZ) CODE OF CONDUCT

 iv.
 Other considerations

-- Be committed to consistent development of skills and building of a knowledge 2base through the attending of workshops, masterclasses and conferences in order to be aware of and pre-empt beneficial industry trends and innovations;
+d.
+Be committed to consistent development of skills and building of a knowledgebase through the attending of workshops, masterclasses and conferences in order to be aware of and pre-empt beneficial industry trends and innovations;

-- Seek third-party support in order to develop and learn skills to assist in representing the artist’s career with diligence in areas where there is an actual, perceived or potential weakness.
+e.
+Seek third-party support in order to develop and learn skills to assist in representing the artist’s career with diligence in areas where there is an actual, perceived or potential weakness;

-- Conduct all management and artist business in a transparent, accountable and ethical manner; this includes, in particular, allowing their artists access to all accounting records and contracts.
+c.
+Conduct all management and artist business in a transparent, accountable and ethical manner; this includes, in particular, allowing their artists access to all accounting records and contracts

 Should a member be proved to have breached the above Code of Conduct, they may be expelled from the MMF NZ.
 Any expulsion is decided on by the Executive Committee and Chair Person.
 In the event of an expulsion from MMF NZ, the particular manager is no longer entitled to use MMF NZ membership credentials, and the organisation is entitled to advise the membership, the IMMF, and affiliates or associated entities of the IMMF including Government and Industry bodies as appropriate and required.